farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 ## Your Fate Points

-At the start of each scene, begin with a <a id="_idTextAnchor026"></a>pool of fate points equal to the number of PCs.
+At the start of each scene, begin with a pool of fate points equal to the number of PCs.
 If the scene includes a major NPC or monster that conceded (**page XX**) a previous conflict, or received hostile invokes (**page XX**) in a previous scene, those fate points are added to your pool.
 If you received a compel in the prior scene that ended that scene, giving you no opportunity to spend the earned fate point, you may add that point to your pool as well.

 Charles, Ruth, Cassandra, and Ethan are headed for the final confrontation with Alice Westforth.
 Previously, she escaped from the heroes by conceding a conflict after she had taken a moderate consequence.
 That means the GM gets four fate points for the PCs and two more that Alice is bringing along.